publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptIV/ch137/m__us_usc_t10_s2320.md

  __Government-Industry Committee on Rights in Technical Data__

     [Pub.
 L. 102–190, div.
-A, title VIII, § 807][/us/pl/102/190/s807], Dec.
+A, title VIII][/us/pl/102/190/dA/tVIII], § 807, Dec.
 5, 1991, [105 Stat.
 1421][/us/stat/105/1421], as amended by [Pub.
 L. 102–484, div.
-A, title VIII, § 814][/us/pl/102/484/s814], Oct.
+A, title VIII][/us/pl/102/484/dA/tVIII], § 814, Oct.
 23, 1992, [106 Stat.
 2454][/us/stat/106/2454]; [Pub.
 L. 105–85, div.
-A, title X, § 1073(d)(3)][/us/pl/105/85/s1073/d/3], Nov.
+A, title X][/us/pl/105/85/dA/tX], § 1073(d)(3), Nov.
 18, 1997, [111 Stat.
 1905][/us/stat/111/1905], provided that not later than Sept.
 15, 1992, the Secretary of Defense was to prescribe final regulations required by subsec. (a) of this section that supersede the interim regulations prescribed before Dec.
 5, 1991, for the purposes of this section and contained various provisions relating to a government-industry advisory committee, reports to Congress, publication of the regulations, and application of the regulations.

  __Control of Government Personnel Work Product__

     [Pub.
 L. 102–190, div.
-A, title VIII, § 808][/us/pl/102/190/s808], Dec.
+A, title VIII][/us/pl/102/190/dA/tVIII], § 808, Dec.
 5, 1991, [105 Stat.
 1423][/us/stat/105/1423], required Secretary of Defense to prescribe regulations ensuring that any Department of Defense employee or member of the armed forces with an appropriate security clearance who is engaged in oversight of an acquisition program maintains control of the employee’s or member’s work product, provided that procedures for protecting unauthorized disclosure of classified information by contractors do not require such an employee or member to relinquish control of his or her work product to any such contractor, required implementing regulations not later than 120 days after Dec.
 5, 1991, and provided that this section would cease to be effective on Sept.
 30, 1992.

 ----------